-Historically, the Shares have traded at a substantial premium over the Digital Asset Holdings per Share.
-More recently, the Shares have traded at a substantial discount to the Digital Asset Holdings per Share.
-If the Shares trade at a premium, investors who purchase Shares on OTCQX will pay more for their Shares than investors who purchase Shares directly from Authorized Participants.
-In contrast, if the Shares trade on OTCQX at a discount, investors who purchase Shares directly from Authorized Participants will pay more for their Shares than investors who purchase Shares on OTCQX.
+Historically, the Shares have traded at both premiums and discounts to the Digital Asset Holdings per Share, which at times have been substantial.
+If the Shares trade at a premium, investors who purchase Shares on OTCOX will pay more for their Shares than investors who purchase Shares directly from Authorized Participants.
+In contrast, if the Shares trade on OTCQX at a discount, investors who purchase Shares directly from Authorized Participants will pay more for their Shares than investors who purchase Shares on OTCOX.
 The premium or discount at which the Shares have traded has fluctuated over time.
-From May 10, 2018 to December 31, 2021, the maximum premium of the closing price of the Shares quoted on OTCQX over the value of the Trust's Digital Asset Holdings per Share was 458% (463% based on Old Index Price) and the average premium was 98% (97% based on Old Index Price).
-Moreover, the closing price of the Shares, as quoted on OTCQX at 4:00 p.m., New York time, on each business day, have been quoted at a discount on 200 days (197 days based on Old Index Price).
-From May 10, 2018 to December 31, 2021, the maximum discount of the closing price of the Shares quoted on OTCQX below the value of the Trust's Digital Asset Holdings per share was 58% (59% based on Old Index Price) and the average discount was 31% (31% based on Old Index Price) to the Trust's Digital Asset Holdings per Share.
+From May 10, 2018 to December 31, 2022, the maximum premium of the closing price of the Shares quoted on OTCQX over the value of the Trust's Digital Asset Holdings per Share was 458% and the average premium was 98%.
+Moreover, the closing price of the Shares, as quoted on OTCQX at 4:00 p.m., New York time, on each business day between May 10, 2018 and December 31, 2022, has been quoted at a discount on 451 days.
+From May 10, 2018 to December 31, 2022, the maximum discount of the closing price of the Shares quoted on OTCQX below the value of the Trust's Digital Asset Holdings per Share was 77% and the average discount was 47%.
+As of December 30, 2022, the last business day of the period, the Trust's Shares were quoted on OTCQX at a discount of 77% to the Trust's Digital Asset Holdings per Share.
 As a result, shareholders who purchase Shares on OTCQX may suffer a loss on their investment if they sell their Shares at a time when the premium has decreased from the premium at which they purchased the Shares even if the Digital Asset Holdings per Share remains the same.
 Likewise, shareholders that purchase Shares directly from the Trust may suffer a loss on their investment if they sell their Shares at a time when the Shares are trading at a discount on OTCQX.
 Furthermore, shareholders may suffer a loss on their investment even if the Digital Asset Holdings per Share increases because the decrease in any premium or increase in any discount may offset any increase in the Digital Asset Holdings per Share.